The Finch in My Brain

 Diagnosed with fatal brain cancer, the treatment that follows renders the writer of this extraordinary memoir unable to recognise words.
 This is the inspiring story he can no longer read.
 With a foreword by Russell Brand.

+This is the story of a successful Italian-born, London-based film writer who is suddenly, wholly unexpectedly diagnosed with stage four brain cancer.
+The prognosis is bad: there's a 98% likelihood he'll be dead within 18 months.
 He undergoes two operations, including one in which he must remain awake throughout.
 Part of his brain is removed, the part that enables us to recognise written words - to read.
-As someone who relies on words for his livelihood, his very identity, this presents impossible questions as to what happens next.
+As someone who relies on words for their livelihood, their very identity, this presents impossible questions as to what happens next.

-Defying all predictions, Martino is still very much alive five years on and is writing and being read to by a monotonous computerised voice he calls Alex.
+Defying all predictions, Martino is still very much alive five years on, and is writing and being read to by a monotonous computerised voice he calls Alex.
 His marriage suffered, his relationship with his young son - whom he will never read bedtime stories to again - must be reconfigured and he is made to question all that his previous life gave him, along with his habits, dreams and beliefs.

-As Sclavi faces the reality of the narrative he's been presented by doctors, he shows us that with determination, it is possible to change that narrative, and in doing so inspires and empowers us all to believe that it is possible to change the stories of our lives.
+As Sclavi faces the reality of the narrative he's been presented by doctors, he shows us that with determination, it is possible to change that narrative, and in doing so inspires and empowers us all to believe that it is possible to change the story of our lives.

-©2017 Martino Sclavi (P)2017 Hodder & Stoughton Limited
+(P)2017 Hodder & Stoughton Limited©2017 Martino Sclavi

 Noch keine Rezensionen vorhanden